Outry08/SQL-Library/README.md

 ## Visuals

 ## Roadmap
-Incorporating basic SQL functions, such as SELECT, DELETE, UPDATE.
+Complete user-input table creator.
+Add DATE datatype functionality.
+Include aggregate functions, distinct, order by, and group by into select function.
-Add the ability to import from and export to SQL files with given SQL table struct in C.
+Add the ability to import from and export to SQL or db files with given SQL table struct in C.

 ## Project status
 Ongoing.